pepopowitz/building-your-first-react-app/src/slides/10_props.md

 ## Composition & props.children

 ---
+template: props-section
+layout: true

+---

-## How can we be sure our component is getting the props it needs?
+## How do we validate props?

 ???